sgol13/arkanoid-simulation/README.md

 # Arkanoid Simulation
 This project is a simple multithreaded simulation inspired by the game [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid).
 I've created it to improve my understanding of C++ multithreading and synchronization techniques.
 The simulation is randomized and runs according to the following rules:
 * Players ( M ) want to destroy the wall ( X ) located above them.
-Each player is simulated in a separate thread what entails the need of synchronization.
+Each player is simulated in a separate thread, what entails the need of synchronization.
 * Paddles ( \_ ) and balls ( o ) lie on the ground and can be picked up by players.
 * When a player decides to damage the wall, he tries to collect a paddle and a ball.
 He uses the paddle to bounce the ball up and destroy some bricks.
 Then the player puts the paddle away.
 In the meantime, the ball falls onto the ground somewhere else.